Last Updated : Jun 14,2021

-Baking powder activates only at room temperature.
-Thus, it is important that all the other ingredients for the recipe are also at room temperature.
+• Baking powder activates only at room temperature.
+Thus, it is important that all the other ingredients used in the recipe are also at room temperature.

 There are two varieties of baking powder which are readily available in the market.
 Choose according to the recipe requirement.

 • Single acting baking powder: It reacts once it is mixed with the moist ingredients/ liquid.
 If you are baking as soon as you make the dough/ batter, then use single acting baking powder.

 • Double acting baking powder: It contains two acidic ingredients, usually alum and cream of tartar.
 The primary action is when the moist ingredients/ liquid are added and the secondary action begins when the product is baked/ heated/ cooked.

-How to select
+How to select Baking Powder

-Select from known brands.
-Check the manufacturing date, expiry date and the packaging before purchasing.
+• Check the manufacturing date, expiry date and the packaging before purchasing.

 • Since it is a leavening agent, it is predominantly used in cake recipes.

 • It can be substituted for yeast in quick bread recipes.

 • Combine with pancake batter to make delicious savoury and sweet pancakes with fillings of your choice.

-How to store
+How to store Baking Powder

-• To test the freshness, place 1 tsp of baking powder in a small bowl containing hot water.
+• To test the freshness before use, place 1 tsp. of baking powder in a small bowl containing hot water.
 If it fizzes at once, it is active and can still be used.